follmerlab/pyspline3/README.md

 ### Prerequisites

-PySpline3 requires Python 3.6+ and the following packages:
+PySpline3 requires Python 3.6+ and the following packages so it is probably wise to make a new environment:

 ```bash
 pip install PyQt5 numpy PythonQwt